 Part 1: Improve resilience of the transportation system

-- Seismic Resilience – prioritize and strengthen the elements of the transportation system most critical to emergency response after a seismic event, such as an earthquake and tsunami.
+- Seismic Resilience – prioritize and strengthen the elements of the transportation system most critical to emergency response after a seismic event, such as an earthquake or tsunami.

 - Asset Management – build resilience and reduce vulnerabilities while proactively managing the preservation and maintenance of WSDOT’s assets necessary to achieve and sustain a state of good repair.